CreatNatoy/Strategies_Game/README.md

 # Strategies_Game-RPG
  A strategy game.
 At an early stage (don't hit me). </br>
- `The next step is to remove all FIND and POOL implementation using generic`
+ ` There is not a single FIND in the project ` </br>
+ ` There is not a single GETCOMPONENT in the project, except for one case RAYCAST ` </br>
+ FIND, GETCOMPONENT, DESTROY, INSTANTIATE etc. these are not good for optimization, and they are best avoided.

 ## Used:
 * Service Locator
 * OOP
+* POOL implementation using generic
 * navMesh

 ## Controller game